I have a confession to make: I do not have it all together. Not now, not ever, not ever going to have it all together. Not even close.

 I slowly found value in who I was—as a person, and as an artist—and begun to understand that happiness is subjective.
 I am comfortable with my insecurities now, because those insecurities are the catalyst, as Brett speaks of, for something that ends up making me feel secure: my art.

-So I wonder, why do we even need to work though them?
-Why can’t we just embrace who we are and work within that?
-I really think we should.
+So I wonder, why do we even need to work through them?
+Why can’t we embrace who we are and work within that?
+I think we should.

 I leave you with this: When you are sitting alone in a dark room—as I often do—contemplating your value and self-worth, wondering if what you say matters, it does.
 Know that you are not just good, you are more than good.
 You are great.